Get AI SEO for FREE.

 3.4 Duplicate Property and Property Group

-In some instances, you may come across the need to duplicate existing properties to add Schema properties quicker.
+In some instances, you may come across the need to duplicate existing properties to add Schema properties quickly.
 The copy icon against each property lets you duplicate a property.

 Duplicate property in Schema Builder